 - February 25, 2016: European Medicines Agency also recommended a warning to doctors and patients in order to minimize the risk of diabetic ketoacidosis in patients taking SGLT2 inhibitors.

-- May 18, 2016: FDA issued a safety announcement concerning interim clinical study results showing possible risk of leg and foot amputation for patients taking Invokana®
+- May 18, 2016: FDA issued a safety announcement concerning interim clinical study results showing the possible risk of leg and foot amputation for patients taking Invokana®

 - June 14, 2016: FDA issued a Drug Safety Communication about the association between Invokana ® and acute kidney injury.